★★★★★ 5.0 (60 Reviews)

 The Tub Gets Used a Few Times a Year — at Best

-Studies consistently show that fewer than 15% of homeowners use their bathtub regularly after the age of 45.
-If you’re showering every day and soaking once a season, a conversion makes obvious sense.
+Studies consistently show fewer than 15% of homeowners regularly use their bathtub after the age of 45.
+If you’re showering daily and soaking once a season, a conversion makes obvious sense.

 📖